KamruzzamanAsif/WebTech/README.md

 To run the PHP practice codes, you will need to set up a local web server.
 You can use XAMPP or WAMP for this purpose.

+## JavaScript

+This is a JavaScript project that includes various practice codes and examples.

+## Installation

+To use this project, you'll need to have Node.js installed.
+You can download it from the official website: https://nodejs.org/

+Once you have Node.js installed, clone this repository to your local machine and navigate to the project directory.
+Then, run the following command to install the dependencies:

+`npm install`

+## Usage

+This project includes several JavaScript files with different examples and practice codes.
+To run any of these files, use the following command:

+`node filename.js`
+Replace `filename.js` with the name of the JavaScript file you want to run.

 ## Angular

 Angular is a popular web application framework used for creating single-page applications.
 The practice codes included in this project cover Angular components, templates, services, routing, and more.